 Pricing can be increased, once the seller gets a foothold in the market and generates a substantial number of reviews.
-At that point, price may play less of a prominent role in differentiation, because the trust factor is persuasive to buyers – people might prefer to pay a little more from someone that offers reliability.
+At that point, price may play less of a prominent role in differentiation, because the trust factor is persuasive to buyers.
+People might prefer to pay a little more when they buy from someone that offers reliability.
 Marketplace pricing is driven by what else is available on the platform itself, rather than the skill, knowledge, labour and passion of the business owner.
 Marketplaces devalue the product, service and hard work of the business owner.

 5. There is little to no overall business growth when using marketplaces